SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 - Avoid disruptions and limit additional configurations during upgrades.
 - Leverage Summit Event Questions and the Lookup options for improved data integrity.

+   > We recommend assigning users to the standard permission sets since they can change with each release as new features become available in Summit Events (SEA).
+    Cloning the existing permission sets to create custom permission sets could result in users not having access to features or functionality when the standard SEA permission sets change.
+If you need to add additional permissions we recommend that you create a custom permission set to house those permissions and assign that permission set in addition to the standard permission set.

 ### Apply Summit Events Registrant permission set and the custom permission set you created to the Guest User of your site

 1. From Setup, Search for and select Sites.